 On this day you can opt to go lava tubing in Viðgelmir cave, or else explore the incredible inside of the glacier Langjökull through man-made channels.

-You'll pass staggering, dramatic fjords on the journey today on your route to the town Ísafjörður.
+On day 3, you'll pass staggering, dramatic fjords on the journey today on your route to the town Ísafjörður.
 There, you will find some of the oldest houses in Iceland, dating back to the mid-18th century.
 It is worth making a stop at Tjöruhúsið restaurant.
 It is reported to have the best seafood in Iceland.

 Spend the night in the Ísafjarðardjúp area